charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^2]: Matthias Hunt, of [Amulet Bloom](http://www.starcitygames.com/article/28042_Amulet-Combo-Primer.html) notoriety.

+---

 ## The Deck

 The deck is Titan Breach, an all-in cousin of Scapeshift.
 A good draw can win the game on T3 by [[Through the Breach:Breaching]] a [[Primeval Titan:Titan]] and repeatedly triggering [[Valakut, the Molten Pinnacle]].
 It's also possible to use [[Simian Spirit Guide]] to hard-cast [[Primeval Titan]] on T3, or [[Through the Breach:Breach]] a [[Woodfall Primus]]; these don't win on the spot, but they set up a board state few opponents can overcome.

 Below is the maindeck I registered at PT RIX.
-On the play, it produces a T3 haymaker in 27% of games; on the draw, that number is 50%.
+It produces a T3 haymaker in about 39% of games (27% on the play, 50% on the draw).
 Hands without a T3 [[Primeval Titan:Titan]] and/or [[Through the Breach:Breach]] almost always have one on T4, which can still be good enough, but is considerably more "fair."

 <table class="cardlist">
-    <caption class="deckname">Baseline Titan Breach</caption>
+    <caption class="deckname">Titan Breach</caption>
     <tr>
         <td>
             4 [[Explore]]<br>